prakhar19/Numerical-Methods/README.md

 # Numerical Methods

 All code currently in C++.
-Should run in C too with some minor print statement changes, though not tested.
+Should run in C too with some minor print statement changes.

 ## Included Numerical Methods (C++)